 Often, additional safeguards will need to be in place to ensure the right questions are being asked of the technology and that the correct legislative interpretation is informing the AI solution.

-The Strategy has been informed by in-depth consultation with industry, university, government and non-government organisations.
-Feedback has been grouped into five key areas, each of which will be supported by an action plan.
+The development of the Strategy has been informed by in-depth consultation with industry, university, government and non-government organisations.
+Feedback has been grouped into five key areas, each of which will are be supported by an action plan.

 Building public trust: Delivering and showcasing positive outcomes for the community will contribute to public trust, and trust will be strengthened by openly acknowledging the strengths and weaknesses of AI and managing potential risks.

 Digital uplift: Building public sector digital skills: There should be a broad program of digital capability uplift for the NSW public sector which also incorporates upskilling on emerging technologies.